Skip to Content

 Garlic Herb Roasted Vegetables

 Garlic Herb Roasted Vegetables are that picture perfect side dish to go alongside any main entrée.
-Loaded with flavor, even those who swear they don’t like vegetables will love it!
+Loaded with flavor, even those who swear they don’t like vegetables will love this delicious recipe!

-You how it goes…you find something you enjoy and you glue yourself to it forever and ever amen.
-Or at least I do.
-Resistant to change this one is.
+You know how it goes…you find something you enjoy and you glue yourself to it forever and ever.

-I figured I’d dress up my classic recipe for roasted vegetables in a new outfit with the simple addition of fresh garlic and dried herbs.
+So I figured I’d dress up my classic recipe for roasted vegetables in a new outfit with the simple addition of fresh minced garlic and dried herbs.

 WOW what a difference fresh garlic makes!